 - Intergovernmental Management: State Perspective (PPD 662)

 - Strategic Planning in the Public Sector (PPD 673)

 - Nonprofit Management and Leadership (PPD 675)

 - Finance of the Public Sector (PPD 647)

-The 12 units of electives in an area of policy specialization are selected by the students with the advice of the academic advisor or the director of the MPP program.
+The 12 units of electives in an area of policy specialization are selected by the students with the advice of the Program Administrator or the director of the MPP program.